lozlette/Project-01/readme.md

 As the game continued to develop I decided to add an extra feature of an option to choose a new game, with a new game board, with different layout of snakes and ladders.
 In order to do this I changed my grid setup back to JS.
 I added the data-id's to each square with a for loop, and then looped through each array of snakes and ladders to add the classes of snake or ladder to the grid squares.

 I then created a function to create the new game boards by randomly choosing one of 6 layouts (arrays) in the snake and ladder array of arrays.
 I refactored my functions to allow for the new game board layouts.

-I added the logic to stop the game when the player position reaches 64.

 Lastly I made the game mobile responsive, and added styling and HTML5 Audio.